kguoqi/gitstudy/readme.txt

-jjffIIGit is a distributed  version control system.
-Git is a  free distributed  software under GPI
-Git has a mutable index called stage.
+jjffIIGit is a distributed  version control system. fds  dffsa Git is a  free distributed  software under GPI Git has a mutable index called stage.
 Git tracks changes.
 tt